 In the world of eCommerce, it’s more than possible to use this behavioral trait for marketing your products to attract more attention to them and inspire people to make a purchase sooner rather than later.
 To achieve that, you need a few trusted marketing strategies that use scarcity at its core, so let’s dive right in and find out how you can use them to grow your eCommerce business.

 Emphasize your “limited edition” options

-When a brand creates a limited series of products, such as a beauty brand selling a line of body butters with an exotic ingredient just during the summer months, the interest for the track will skyrocket among your existing, loyal customers.
-However, you can use that “limited” approach to the pricing, too, and offer a time-bound starting price, or a limited combination of “buy one, get one free.”
+When a brand creates a limited series of products, such as a beauty brand selling a line of body butter with an exotic ingredient just during the summer months, the interest for the track will skyrocket among your existing, loyal customers.
+However, you can use that “limited” approach to the pricing, too, and offer a time-bound starting price or a limited combination of “buy one, get one free.”

 Using scarcity in this form allows customers a glimpse into a unique, time-limited experience of a particular product, or it grants them a chance to enjoy something that will soon no longer be produced at all.
 If you indicate the exact number of those exclusive products you’ve created, your customers will feel all the more inclined to buy it for its exclusivity.